PDF to Video

 Upload the PDF

-Start PDF to Video with a report, proposal, lesson deck, manual, whitepaper, or research PDF and let the workflow parse the document text and structure.
+Open PDF to Video, then upload a report, proposal, lesson deck, manual, whitepaper, or research PDF so Indream can parse the document structure.

 02

-Keep the PDF to Video output editable so you can adjust scenes, rewrite copy, style captions, add TTS, rebuild charts, and reuse brand presets.
+Use the editor to adjust scenes, rewrite copy, style captions, add TTS, rebuild charts, and reuse brand presets after PDF to Video creates the video.

 03